 Paper 2 ‘Psychology in context’ - Approaches in Psychology, Biopsychology, Research Methods

-Paper 3 ‘Issues and options in psychology’ - Issues and debates in Psychology, Relationships, Stress and Forensic Psychology.
+Paper 3 ‘Issues and options in psychology’ - Issues and debates in Psychology, Relationships and Stress.

 Assessment objectives include;